zenna/canyoupleaseappreciatethis/_posts/2020-03-26-commentary-tomato-can.md

 Dear Emily,

-Here's hoping you <p style="text-decoration: underline;">appreciate</p>these objects, their essence, their utility, their form and function.
+Here's hoping you <u>appreciate</u> these objects, their essence, their utility, their form and function.

 Consider contemplating them, without a commitment to do so, for five minutes.
 1. 2.
 3. 4.
 5.